Breakfast Club and After School Club

 Breakfast/ After School Club is run by the school and the existing Health and Safety Policies will be followed.
-The group room will be checked regularly by staff to ensure the safety of the children.
+The Community room will be checked regularly by staff to ensure the safety of the children.

 Food must comply with food standards and hygiene regulations.
 The Trust’s Catering Manager will review all food activities to ensure full compliance.